arthur-thuy/LLM-virtual-pretesting/docs/implementation.md

 - Small experiment:
     - olmo2 has much more invalid responses than llama3 (approx 3% vs 0.3%)
     - no difference between random selector and studentid_random -> if a student has a lot of questions in different topics, not enough additional information is given to the model
+- Example selector with studentID and semantic similarity:
+    - What is exact input to vector database?
+Only question without "correct answer"?
+    - How to avoid that embeddings are calculated multiple times?
+Can we calculate once for all examples and then filter on the student_id?
+    - What if unknown student_id at inference time? -> use random student_id
+- System prompt
+    - Clear enough?
+    - Do we need to restrict the length of the response?
+    - Would it help if we make a new field to indicate that the student answer is correct/incorrect?